-This Gluten Free Banana Chocolate Chip Bread is a moist sweet bread that is filled with chocolate.
+This Gluten Free Chocolate Chip Banana Bread is a soft, moist, sweet bread that is loaded with chocolate chips!
 In addition, it is topped with more chocolate chips to ensure every bite is filled with decadence.
-This gluten free chocolate chip banana bread is also nut free, egg free and can easily be dairy free (vegan).
-The perfect allergy friendly treat!
+It's so simple to make, no mixer is needed, just a whisk and spatula!
+If that wasn't enough, this gluten free banana bread is also nut free, egg free and can easily be dairy free (vegan) with vegan chocolate chips!

-If you’re looking for more banana recipes, try Double Chocolate Banana Bread, Chocolate Chip Banana Cake and Gluten Free Banana Scones.
+For more banana recipes, try my Pumpkin Banana Muffins, my Double Chocolate Banana Bread, Chocolate Chip Banana Cake and my Gluten Free Banana Scones.

-- Allergy Friendly- This bread is gluten free, nut free, egg free and can easily be dairy free (vegan).
+- Allergy Friendly- This loaf is gluten free, nut free, egg free and can easily be dairy free (vegan)!

-- Moist- This banana bread is so soft due to light brown sugar.
+- Moist- This banana bread is so moist due to light brown sugar and bananas.

 - Chocolate Chips- It is loaded and topped with chocolate chips!